Kaspersky Review: Quick Expert Summary

 Kaspersky has an excellent antivirus scanner and some pretty good web protections.
 It caught all the malware samples I downloaded in my tests, and its anti-phishing protection detected most of the risky sites I tried visiting.

-Kaspersky has some great additional features, too.
-I really like its parental controls, which are among the best around.
-I also like the Rescue Disk feature (which helps restore computers that won’t boot because of malware), the secure browser, and the virtual keyboard (which makes online payments more secure).
+I really like Kaspersky’s extra features, too.
+Its parental controls are among the best around, its Rescue Disk feature helps restore computers that won’t boot because of malware, and its virtual keyboard makes online payments more secure.

-I’m less impressed with some of Kaspersky’s extras.
-The password manager is rather basic — it lacks important features such as secure password sharing and account recovery options.
-Moreover, Kaspersky’s system cleanup tools are decent, but competitors like TotalAV offer far more options.
+Kaspersky’s password manager is pretty basic, though.
+And while its system cleanup tools are decent, competitors like TotalAV offer far more options.
 Plus, the Backup and Restore feature is just a free Dropbox account (Dropbox gives all users 2 GB storage space, so you’re not getting anything extra with this feature).

 That said, I still believe Kaspersky Plus and Premium security suites are effective overall.
 These suites offer a high-quality antivirus scanner, useful features, and reasonable prices.
 Kaspersky is also one of the more transparent antivirus companies.
 Following accusations in 2017 that Kaspersky was involved in stealing US intelligence data for the Russian government, it has relocated its data processing centers to Switzerland, established Transparency Centers worldwide, and has been regularly passing SOC 2 audits since 2019 (most recently in June 2023).